If you’re thinking about learning Italian, then you might be wondering whether Duolingo’s Italian course is the course for you.

-Although Italian is currently Duolingo’s 6th most popular course, the course itself is reallllly short.
+Although Italian is currently Duolingo’s 7th most popular course, the course itself is really short.

-It only has four units, which is less than half of what you get in courses like French and Spanish.
+It only has four sections, which is only half of what you get in courses like French and Spanish.

-While each skill has up to 6 levels, realistically you could plough through them in a pretty short time.
+While the course comes with a chunky 51 units, realistically you could plough through them in a pretty short time.

-I first completed the Italian tree back in 2016 and I managed to get it done in about a month.
-And even though Duolingo have updated it quite a bit since then, there still aren’t many branches on the tree.
+I first completed the Italian course back in 2016 and I managed to get it done in about a month.
+And even though Duolingo have updated it quite a bit since then, it’s still a bit thin.

 This means that although Duolingo is great for getting started with Italian, eventually you’ll need to look further afield if you want to make significant progress.